Best Whole Life Insurance Companies (2025)

 Age

-Age is one of the primary factors and significantly influences the cost of your policy.
-Generally, younger individuals receive lower premiums, as insurers view them as lower risk.
+Age is one of the primary factors that influence the cost of your policy.
+Generally, younger people receive lower premiums, as insurers view them as lower risk.

 coupleS icon